-Drop Sets and other Advanced Training Techniques are widely used in the gym to increase and potentiate muscle building.
-Drop sets, rest pause, myo reps,... many variations with a common goal, boost muscle hypertrophy.
+Drop Sets and other Advanced Training Techniques can help you build muscle.
+Drop sets, rest pause, myo reps,... many variations with a common goal, boost your training.

-In this post you'll get an overview of what advanced training techniques are and why do they work.
+In this post you'll get an overview of what advanced training techniques are and how they work.
 Later, we'll talk about drop sets and the main advanced training techniques used in the gym.

-These methods work by taking your trainings beyond conventional intensity.
+These techniques work by taking your trainings beyond conventional intensity.
 The best recommendations for normal sets is to take them close to failure (study).
-If after the normal set you keep doing reps, intensity will keep building up.
-In addition to that, volume load is also increased, which plays a big role on muscle building as well (study)

 When to Use Advanced Training Techniques

-They are not recommended for everyone.
+These techniques are not recommended for everyone.
 The high technical requirements and increased muscle damage make them suitable only for certain subjects.
-To get this more clear, here we have a list of the scenarios in where you could use them safely:

 Advanced Training Subjects